nortikin/sverchok/docs/Unit_01/lesson_01.rst

 - ``Add -> Viz -> Viewer Draw``

 Sverchok draws geometry using the Viewer Nodes.
 You might have noticed that the list of ``Viz`` nodes is extensive, this is because there are a variety of different ways to represent geometry; either just drawing to the view using openGL or making Blender's ``Objects`` directly.
-For now We'll focus on ``Viewer Draw``.
+For now we'll focus on ``Viewer Draw``.
 Stethoscope is useful for showing the values of any socket, but when we're dealing with final geometric constructs like Vectors often we want to see them in 3D to get a better understanding, ``Viewer Draw`` is our lightweight drawing function.

 Connect the output of ``Vectors In`` into the ``Verts`` on the Viewer Draw node.
 You should see 4 vertices appear on your ``3d view`` (but don't worry if you don't immediately spot them, by default they will be drawn in white):

 |first_vdmk3|

 Notice the 3 color fields on the Viewer Draw node, they represent the color that this node gives to its Vertices, Edges, and Faces.
 If (after connecting Vector In to ViewerDraw) you don't see the Vertices in 3dview, it is probably because your background 3dview color is similar to the Vertex color.
 Adjust the color field to make them visible.

-  *Note*: i've increased the size of the Vertices for the screenshot, you'll see them a few pixels smaller.

 **Increasing the Size of the Vertex**